Mavrix28/Next-Predict/README.md

 ## Next-Word Prediction

 A machine learning project that predicts the next word in a sentence using a trained LSTM (Long Short-Term Memory) model.
-This project demonstrates the application of natural language processing (NLP) and sequence prediction.
+This project demonstrates the application of natural language processing (NLP) and sequence prediction...

  ## Features